firebase/firebaseui-web-react/README.md

 There are two similar components that allow you to add FirebaseUI auth to your application: `FirebaseAuth` and `StyledFirebaseAuth`.
  - `FirebaseAuth` has a reference to the FirebaseUI CSS file (it `requires` the CSS).
  - `StyledFirebaseAuth` is bundled with the CSS directly.

-For simplicity you should use `StyledFirebaseAuth` and for potential better performances and build sizes you can use `FirebaseAuth`. `FirebaseAuth` is meant to be used with a CSS/style loader as part of yor webpack built configuration.
+For simplicity you should use `StyledFirebaseAuth` and for potential better performances and build sizes you can use `FirebaseAuth`. `FirebaseAuth` is meant to be used with a CSS/style loader as part of your webpack built configuration.
 See the [Packing your app](#packing-your-app) section.

 ### Using `StyledFirebaseAuth` with a redirect